-We were capitalized through the purchase by Adviser of 20,000 shares of common stock (which were later converted into shares of Class I common stock) for the aggregate consideration of \$200,000 on March 2, 2016.
-The offer and sale of such shares to the Adviser is claimed to be exempt from the registration provisions of the Securities Act of 1933, as amended, by virtue of Section 4(a)(2) thereof.
+We were capitalized through the purchase by the Adviser of 20,000 shares of common stock (which were later converted into shares of Class I common stock) for aggregate consideration of \$200,000 on March 2, 2016.
+The offer and sale of such shares to the Adviser is claimed to be exempt from the registration provisions of the Securities Act of 1933, as amended (the "Securities Act"), by virtue of Section 4(a)(2) thereof.

 The Adviser is entitled to a management fee payable monthly in cash, shares of common stock, or operating partnership units, in each case at the Adviser's election.
-The below shows each issuance of Class I shares of common stock by us to the Adviser over the past three years, in payment of such fees.
-The offer and sale of such shares to the Adviser is claimed to be exempt from the registration provisions of the Securities Act of 1933, as amended, by virtue of Section 4(a)(2) thereof.
+The offer and sale of such shares to the Adviser is claimed to be exempt from the registration provisions of the Securities Act by virtue of Section 4(a)(2) thereof.